wanjaswilly/wanjaswilly/README.md

 - 👋 Hi, I’m @wanjaswilly
-- 👀 I’m interested in developing creative apps and sites
+- 👀 I’m interested in developing creative applications and sites
+- 🌱 I'm proficient in PHP and Python
-- 🌱 I’m currently learning flask framework
+- 🌱 Currently, I’m  learning Laravel framework
-- 💞️ I’m looking to collaborate on creating solutions to day to day problems
+- 💞️ I’m looking to collaborate on creating solutions to day-to-day problems
 - 📫 How to reach me :
             - email -> wanjaswilly@gmail.com
             - phone -> +254790052730/0741400006